renovate-bot/gemini-cli-extensions-_-firestore-native/README.md

 ### Configuration

-Set the following environment variables before starting the Gemini CLI:
+Set the following environment variables before starting the Gemini CLI.
+These variables can be loaded from a `.env` file.

 * `FIRESTORE_PROJECT`: The GCP project ID.
 * `FIRESTORE_DATABASE`: (Optional) The Firestore database ID.

 Ensure [Application Default Credentials](https://cloud.google.com/docs/authentication/gcloud) are available in your environment.